 Meet Danaë Borsani

-It’s all about the connection, trusting the process, healing and a glass of good quality wine.
+It’s all about re-connecting, trusting the process, healing from within and a glass of good quality wine.

 My road.
 Where I come from.
 Where I am going.

 My passion for Yoga began in my early teens, when Yoga started to play a larger role in my ability to blossom.
 It helped strengthen my physical and mental adeptness and became a fundamental tool to me for a deep and personal transformation.